open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // kept by the local machine where the span execution ends.
 On the server side, this
   // is the time when the server application handler stops running.
   //
-  // This field is semantically required.
-When not set on receive -
+  // This field is semantically required and it is expected that end_time >= start_time.
-  // receiver should set it to start_time value.
-It is important to
-  // keep end_time > start_time for consistency.
   //
   // This field is required.
   int64 end_time_unixnano = 9;